openkfw/TruBudget/api/src/README.md

-# Hacking EEPPortal
+# Hacking EEP-Portal

-Welcome to the **EEPPortal API Source Directory**.
+Welcome to the **EEP-Portal API Source Directory**.
 This readme file offers an introduction into how the code here is organized.
 It also mentions some best practices along the way.

 Contents: